by Tim W. Shaw December 03, 2019

 Actions to take to pass a drug test

 Any product that is completely free of THC will not show up on a drug test.
-However, it is very rare that CBD products are genuinely ‘THC free’ or ‘zero THC’.
+However, it is very rare that CBD products are really ‘THC free’ or ‘zero THC’.
 Even the best extraction methods used on legal hemp strains leave behind tiny traces of other cannabinoids.
 Unfortunately, some products will be listed as “THC free” or “zero THC” when this is not the case.
 These claims can be unhelpful and misleading.
+What they mean is that they contain very low levels of THC.

 However, a note of caution, cannabinoid analysis will only detect THC if it reaches a certain level.
 This means that certificates showing ‘none detected’ or ‘below quantifiable level’ (BQL) may still contain tiny traces.
 These minute amounts won’t cause you to fail a test on their own but if you take it frequently or combine it with other CBD products you increase the risk of failure.

 Workplace saliva test – These have a much lower threshold and are usually used when testing for recent drug use.
-The smallest amount to trigger a positive result is 12ng/ml.
+The European Workplace Drug Testing Society guidelines recommend a cut-off of 10ng/mL.

-Roadside ‘drugalyser’ test – These are swabs taken when a police officer suspects that you have been driving under the influence of drugs.
+Roadside ‘drugalyser’ tests – These are swabs taken when a police officer suspects that you have been driving under the influence of drugs.
 The lowest amount to fail the test is 2ng/ml.

 CBD has a half-life of 3 to 5 days and should have completely left your system after two weeks.
 The exact time depends on several factors including your metabolism, how regularly you use it, how much you use and how you use it.

-Studies have shown that the way you take CBD can have a dramatic impact on how long it stays in your body.
-Some CBD products, such as soft gel capsules have been found to be undetectable after 6 hours.
+Studies have shown that how you take CBD can dramatically impact how long it stays in your body.
+Some CBD products, such as soft gel capsules, have been found to be undetectable after 6 hours.

 THC is affected by the same factors as CBD.
 It can be detected in blood, urine, saliva and hair but its concentration reaches its highest peak shortly after its use.
-It leaves the systems of most people between 1 day or 1 week.
-Some factors, such as an individual’s genetics, can cause it to be present for longer.
+It leaves the systems of most people between 1 day and 1 week.
+Some factors, such as an individual’s genetics and liver function, can cause it to be present for longer.
 THC and its metabolites have been detected in fat up to a month later and in hair up to 90 days after use.

 By carefully following these steps you can confidently take CBD, even when expecting a drug test.
 The most important part of this process is finding a trustworthy retailer who stocks genuine products and is transparent with all their manufacturing details.
 Once you know that you are buying genuinely ‘low THC’ items you can start to enjoy the boost provided by top-quality CBD.